Help Students Thrive with a Master of Education in Special Education Degree

 How long does it take to get a master’s degree in education?

-At Liberty, you can complete your online M.Ed. in Curriculum and Instruction in under 2 years.
+At Liberty, you can complete your online M.Ed. in Curriculum and Instruction in just 1.5 years.
 We offer a fast, flexible path to graduation that lets you finish your degree without putting your life on hold.

 Why Choose Liberty University’s Special Education Master’s Degree Program?

 As pioneers in distance learning since 1985, we’re committed to providing an education that works for you.
 This degree is offered 100% online, and the courses have no set login times.
-Take the next step in your academic journey without relocating or taking time off from work.
+You can take the next step in your academic journey without relocating or taking time off from work to attend on-campus classes.

 We don’t just train educators — we train educators who want to make a positive impact on the next generation.
 It’s about who you are and who you aspire to become.
 Earn your M.Ed. at Liberty and prepare to lead with integrity in the education sector.